polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/programming-spi-flash-via-libero/programming-spi-flash-via-libero.md

 Click Run to generate the project.

-Select the `Design Flow` tab, and then run the `Generate FPGA Array Data` tool to synthesize the design.
+Select the "`Design Flow`" tab, and then run the "`Generate FPGA Array Data`" tool to synthesize the design.

-This will take some time, but the next tool in the flow depends on the output of `Generate FPGA Array Data` and it won't run it automatically.
+This will take some time, but the next tool in the flow depends on the output of "`Generate FPGA Array Data`" and it won't run it automatically.

 ![](images/image0002.png)

 ![](images/image0003.png)

-Open the `Configure Design Initialization Data and Memories` tool.
+Open the "`Configure Design Initialization Data and Memories`" tool.

 ![](images/image0004.png)

-Select the `SPI Flash` tab, and change the SPI Flash memory size to 1,048,576 KiB.
+Select the "`SPI Flash`" tab, and change the SPI Flash memory size to 1,048,576 KiB.

 ![](images/image0005.png)

-Click `Add`, and add a "Data Storage Client".
-Give your payload a name (I creatively used "payload"), select `Memory file` and click `...` to select your payload.hex ...
+Click "`Add`, and add a "`Data Storage Client`".
+Give your payload a meaningful and representative name (call it "payload" if you're stuck), select "`Memory file`" and click "`...`" to select your payload.hex image from earlier.

 ![](images/image0006.png)

 The Start address offset of 0x400 is important -- do not change that.

-Next, start the `Run PROGRAM_SPI_IMAGE Action` tool.
+Next, start the "`Run PROGRAM_SPI_IMAGE Action`" tool.

 ![](images/image0007.png)

-Click "Yes" to both the Warning dialog and the Information dialog
+Click "`Yes`" to both the Warning dialog and the Information dialog

 ![](images/image0008.png)